Rushup Edge (album)

-Rushup Edge is the first and only studio album by The Tuss.
-While credited to Karen Tregaskin, it was actually produced by British electronic music artist and producer Richard D. James.
-It was originally released on 25 June 2007 on CD and 3xLP through Rephlex, with it later being re-released with extra tracks on James' web store on 20 July 2017.
-It was James' last released project until the 2014 album Syro.
+Rushup Edge is an album by the British electronic music artist Richard D. James.
+It is his only LP using the alias The Tuss, and was originally released on 25 June 2007 on CD and vinyl through Rephlex, with it later being re-released with extra tracks on James' web store on 20 July 2017.
+It was James' last released project until the 2014 studio album Syro.

 Background

 The Tuss had originally made their debut through the Confederation Trough EP.
 In a press release by Rephlex Records, a label owned by both Richard D. James and Grant Wilson-Claridge, it was revealed that The Tuss had been discovered by the label through MySpace.
 However, due to a variety of associations through other MySpace pages and CD notes, it was revealed that James himself was behind the project.
 Later in 2017, James added Rushup Edge to his web store with bonus tracks, confirming his involvement in the project.